-Command Description class Defines a traffic classification match criteria for the specified class-map name. conform-action Define multiple actions for a policy-map class for packets that meet the CIR. exceed-action Define multiple actions for a policy-map class for packets that exceed the CIR. policy-map Creates or modifies a policy map that can be attached to multiple ports to specify a service policy. set cos Classifies IP traffic by setting a COS, DSCP, IP-precedence, or QoS value in the packet. show policy-map Displays QoS policy maps.
+Command Description class Defines a traffic classification match criteria for the specified class-map name. conform-action Define multiple actions for a policy-map class for packets that meet the CIR. exceed-action Define multiple actions for a policy-map class for packets that exceed the CIR. policy-map Creates or modifies a policy map that can be attached to multiple ports to specify a service policy. show policy-map Displays QoS policy maps.